lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 I guess you feel very sorry for the poor programmer.
 Apart from the aggressive attitude of the boss, what is the real issue in this conversation?
 At the end of it there is no hint for the programmer and their colleagues about what to do next.
 They don't have any clue about what they have to change.
 They can definitely try to work harder, but the boss didn't refer to actual figures, so it will be definitely hard for the developers to understand if they improved "enough".

 The classical [sorites paradox](https://en.wikipedia.org/wiki/Sorites_paradox) may help to understand the issue.
-One of the standard formulations, that you can read on the Wikipedia page is
+One of the standard formulations, taken from the Wikipedia page, is

-1,000,000 grains of sand is a heap of sand (Premise 1) A heap of sand minus one grain is still a heap.
-(Premise 2) So 999,999 grains is a heap of sand.
+A> 1,000,000 grains of sand is a heap of sand (Premise 1) A> A heap of sand minus one grain is still a heap.
+(Premise 2) A> So 999,999 grains is a heap of sand.
-A heap of sand minus one grain is still a heap.
-(Premise 2) So 999,998 grains is a heap of sand.
+A> A heap of sand minus one grain is still a heap.
+(Premise 2) A> So 999,998 grains is a heap of sand.
-...
+A> ...
-So one grain is a heap of sand.
+A> So one grain is a heap of sand.

 Where is the issue?
-The concept expressed by the word "heap" is nebulous, it is not clearly defined.
+The concept expressed by the word "heap" is nebulous, it is not defined clearly enough to allow the process to find a stable point, or a solution.

-When you write a software you face that same challenge.
+When you write software you face that same challenge.
 You cannot conceive a function and just expect it "to work", because this is not clearly defined.
 How do you test if the function that you wrote "works"?
 What do you mean with "works"?
 TDD enforces you to clearly state your goal before you write the code.
 Actually the TDD mantra is "Test first, code later", and we will shortly see a practical example of this.

 For the time being, consider that this is a valid practice also outside the realm of software creation.
 Whoever runs a business knows that you need to be able to extract some numbers (KPIs) from the activity of your company, because it is comparing those numbers with some predefined thresholds that you can easily tell if the business is healthy or not.
 KPIs are a form of test, and you have to define them in advance, according to the expectations or needs that you have.